-Historically, critique of the rail industry has created a narrative that suggests the facilitation and pursuit of modernisation and change in rail is challenging.
-Certainly, the digitisation of rail has taken longer than the wider transport industry.
+Historically, critique of the rail industry has created a narrative that suggest the facilitation and pursuit of modernisation and change in rail is challenging.
+Certainly, the concept of digital rail has taken longer than the digitisation of the wider transport industry.
 But, given the juxtaposition of the industrial and digital revolutions, a desire to preserve one of the UK’s most historic industrial assets is understandable.

 Travel in the digital age

 The wider transport industry may have transitioned to the speed of the digital revolution sooner than rail, but the industry has been quick to catch up.
 Naturally, the rail industry faces its own challenges when it comes to digitisation, but the fundamental principles behind taking advantage of the power of smartphones and tablets, when distributed to a disparate workforce, is starting to act as inspiration to the rail industry – and to digital rail.

 Rail’s digitally engaged workforce